Camp meeting: Methodism

+Methodist preachers are known for promulgating the doctrines of the new birth and entire sanctification to the public at events such as tent revivals and camp meetings, which they believe is the reason that God raised them up into existence.
 Throughout the United States, several camp meeting facilities were founded, many of which remain operational to this day.
 For example, the Balls Creek Campground is a popular Methodist camp meeting that was formed in 1853.
 In 1869, the Ocean Grove Camp-Meeting Association was founded, running a popular Methodist camp meeting at Ocean Grove, New Jersey.
 Methodists flocked to the area, especially around major feasts of the Church, such as during Christmastide.
 Sunday Sabbatarian principles were practiced, with swimming being forbidden on the Lord's Day, as well as the gates to the city being locked on that day.
 Ocean Grove "prohibited other activities deemed not consonant with Christian living--dancing, cardplaying, and the sale of liquor."

 On Sunday, 31 May 1807, the first Camp Meeting was held in England at Mow Cop.
 At the time, Wesleyan Methodists disapproved and subsequently expelled Hugh Bourne "because you have a tendency to set up other than the ordinary worship.".
 He eventually formed the Primitive Methodist Church.
 The Wesleyan Methodist Church and the Primitive Methodist Church in Great Britain later reunited to form the Methodist Church of Great Britain).

 During his visits to England, Lorenzo Dow brought reports of North American camp meetings.
 Hugh Bourne, William Clowes and Daniel Shoebotham saw this as an answer to complaints from members of the Harriseahead Methodists that their weeknight prayer meeting was too short.
 Bourne also saw these as an antidote to the general debauchery of the Wakes week in that part of the Staffordshire Potteries, one of the reasons why he continued organising camp meetings in spite of the opposition from the Wesleyan authorities.